invoke-ai/InvokeAI/docs/installation/INSTALLING_MODELS.md

          Type a bit of the path name and hit ++tab++ in order to get a choice of possible completions.

+    !!! tip "on Windows, you can drag model files onto the command-line"

+         Once you have typed in `!import_model `, you can drag the model `.ckpt` file onto the command-line to insert the model path.
+This way, you don't need to type it or copy/paste.

 4. Follow the wizard's instructions to complete installation as shown in the example here: